 On 19 November 2012, the NBU introduced temporary requirements for the compulsory sale of 50 per cent. of foreign currency revenues received by Ukrainian exporters from sales of goods under foreign economic contracts.
 Accordingly, Ukrainian banks servicing Ukrainian exporters' accounts were required to initiate compulsory sales of foreign currency funds within one business day of crediting such foreign currency funds to the relevant Ukrainian exporter's account, regardless of whether the Ukrainian bank had obtained instruction from its client.
 In August 2014, the NBU increased the amount of foreign currency proceeds subject to the compulsory sale requirement to 100 per cent. of foreign currency proceeds, but subsequently decreased it to 75.0 per cent. in September 2014.
 The same mandatory exchange requirement remained in place throughout the remainder of 2014, 2015 and until 8 June 2016.
 Starting from 9 June 2016, the mandatory sale requirement of foreign currency proceeds was reduced to 65 per cent. and, with effect from 5 April 2017, reduced to 50 per cent.
+Such requirement is currently in force until 13 June 2018 inclusive.
+On 14 June 2018, the Resolution of the NBU's Council dated 12 June 2018 No. 65 "On Imposition of Compulsory Sale of Proceeds in the Foreign Currency and Establishment of the Amount of Compulsory Sale of Such Proceeds" entered into force (with duration until 13 December 2018), in accordance with which it is compulsory for foreign currency proceeds to be sold on the interbank currency market of Ukraine to authorised banks and/or the NBU in the amount of 50 per cent.
 Although such compulsory sale requirement is temporary, the NBU is authorised to adopt a new resolution on the compulsory sale of foreign currency proceeds at any time for another period of up to six months.